Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Random Young towers

 Defining $\Delta := B_{\delta_0}(x_0)$ we construct a partition of $\Delta$ using the above notation.
-In the following, we prove a lemma that allows us to naturally adapt the construction presented {\cite[Chapter 5]{Alves}} to the random context.
+In the following, we prove a lemma which allows us to naturally adapt the construction presented {\cite[Chapter 5]{Alves}} to the random context.